Time-invariant Prefix Coding for LQG Control: Conclusion

+Another opportunity is to expand this work to a more general class of MIMO plants.
+An extension to partially observed plants (where the encoder has access only to a noisy measurement of the plant) requires a modified converse (lower-bound) analysis.
+An reasonable staring point for this line of research is the rate distortion formulation in \cite[Section VII]{SDP_DI}.
+It is notable that in several areas, our proofs rely on the fact the process noise covariance is full rank (e.g. $W\succ 0_{m\times m}$); in particular this assumption is used liberally in establishing Lemmas \ref{lemm:invarexist} and \ref{lemm:ergo}.
+A starting point for relaxing this assumption is the rate-distortion formulation of \cite[Thm.
+1]{SDP_DI}, which could be used to design an optimal test channel akin to that of Section \ref{sec:converse}.
+It would also be useful to formulate a non-time-asymptotic analysis of the convergence of communication and control costs in our proposed approach.

-There are several interesting opportunities for future work.
-We conjecture that an extension of our time-invariant achievability argument to MIMO plants and to nonsingular codes can be accomplished without much additional proof technology albeit with some additional analytical complications.
-It would also be interesting to examine adaptive zero-delay source coding codecs in our present context; it seems likely that the properties of the invariant measure established in Section \ref{ssec:tiachiev} may be useful in analyzing the asymptotic redundancy of such approaches.
-One could also explore the ergodic properties of the quantizer output in the achievability approach proposed in \cite{kostinaTradeoff}; this could lead to a dither-free time-invariant achievability result.
+Finally, it would also be interesting to examine adaptive zero-delay source coding codecs in our present context; it seems likely that the properties of the invariant measure established in Section \ref{ssec:tiachievpf} may be useful in analyzing the asymptotic redundancy of such approaches.